OpenFn/microservice/README.md

 config on the project settings page and running your project in microservice.

-1. If you export as `project.yaml`, you'll get a email with a link to your encrypted settings in `yaml` format that you can into your environment as set up using the Development Up and Running Guide above.
+1. If you export as `project.yaml`, you'll get a email with a link to your encrypted settings in `yaml` format that you can plug into your environment as set up using the Development Up and Running Guide above.

 2. If you export as `microservice.zip`, you'll get your microservice folder ready to